seek4science/seek/tech/releases/index.md

   being maintained and updated.
 This locked SEEK to an older version of Java.
 Solr has now been separated, that can be installed separately using the latest version, along with an updated configurations.
 A new updated Docker image is also now available.
-* **Workflow API enhancements** updates the GA4GH TRS API, allowing one click execution of Galaxy workflows, and support for registering an RO-Crate through the API.
+* **Workflow API enhancements** updates to support the GA4GH TRS API, allowing one click execution of Galaxy workflows, and support for registering an RO-Crate through the API.
 * **Extending the items a workflow can be linked to** - ability to link a workflow to Datafiles (as test, example and training data), Documents, SOPs, and Presentations as well as Publications.
 * **User defined workflow types** - users can now add to the selection of workflow types, if they can't find the one